 How do unsecured car loans work?

-An unsecured car loan is a higher risk for the lender because your car isn’t up for collateral, so expect higher interest rates than secured rates.
-You may also be subject to stricter eligibility criteria, like good credit, but your car likely won’t need to meet any criteria.
+However, unsecured loans You may also be subject to stricter eligibility criteria, like good credit, but your car likely won’t need to meet any criteria.

 Many auto lenders provide secured car loans only.
 You may want to click over to the “Personal loans” tab for unsecured loan options that don’t require collateral.